iszilagyigit/EfectiveJavaTips/README.md

 Item 33: Consider typesafeheterogeneus containers

-> Use Class.asSubclass for safety cast
+> Use Class.asSubclass for safety cast on generics

 ## Enums and Annotations